-Bread Week 7: Sometime in January I came across an article that linked to a recipe for bread that promised to change my life.
+Bread Week 7: Sometime in January I came across an article that linked to a recipe for bread from My New Roots that promised to change my life.
 What caught my eye about this loaf of bread was that it was not only gluten-free - it had no flours in it whatsoever.
 Not that I mind using rice flour and sorghum flour and almond meal and cornmeal and grinding oats and coconut and so on, but it's nice to find recipes that don't involve substitutions for flour.
 This bread recipe took no leavening and promised to be hearty, crusty, and healthy.

 It's a good loaf of bread to have for breakfast; I also bet it would be great with a hearty, earthy stew.
 I'm not sure that this loaf of bread has changed my life, but I am glad that it exists.

-1 cup sunflower seeds
+- 1 cup sunflower seeds

-1/2 cup whole flax seeds
+- 1/2 cup whole flax seeds

-1/2 cup almonds
+- 1/2 cup almonds

-1 1/2 cup rolled oats
+- 1 1/2 cup rolled oats

-2 tbsp chia seeds
+- 2 tablespoons chia seeds

-4 tbsp psyllium husks
+- 4 tablespoons psyllium husks

-3 tbsp melted coconut oil
+- 3 tablespoons melted coconut oil

-1 1/2 cups water
+- 1 1/2 cups water

-Grease a loaf pan and line with parchment paper; I used a 9×5 inch pan, but a 8×4 inch pan would work as well.
+Grease a loaf pan and line with parchment paper; I used a 9x5 inch pan, but a 8x4 inch pan would work as well.
 In a bowl, combine dry ingredients.
 The recipe says to combine wet ingredients separately and then add to the dry; I skipped this and just mixed the maple syrup, oil, and water into the dry ingredients directly.
 Stir until everything is soaked and liquid is absorbed.
 Scrape dough into your lined loaf pan; pat down the dough to compress and smooth down the top of the loaf.
 Let rest at least two hours; I let mine rest overnight.

 Preheat oven to 350F.
 Bake bread in loaf pan for 20 minutes.
 Flip loaf onto a wire baking rack or broiler pan, or a baking sheet if necessary.
 (If you use a baking sheet, the bottom will be pale from the lack of air circulation.)
 Bake the bread, bottom-side up, for another 40 minutes, until the bread sounds hollow when tapped.
 Cool completely before slicing.